Get the lowest rate for your Hotel in Tuscany through Booking.com

 The rentals are hourly, ranging from 14 to 20 euros per hour (with a minimum rental of 1 hour) and 30 euros for the electric version.
 Prices may vary slightly by shop.
 You leave an ID with the shop and pay when you return the rickshaw, based on your actual time used.

-We saw many other groups in rickshaws, and everyone seemed to be having a great time!
+We saw many other groups on the rickshaws, and everyone seemed to be having a great time!

 I don’t know of any other place in Tuscany where you can have such a simple, family-friendly experience like this one.

-Taking our time, we completed the entire loop of the walls, with some extra minutes to spare.
+Taking our time, we completed the entire loop of the walls within the hour, with several extra minutes to spare.
 And we certainly earned our gelato!

 Author: Stefano Romeo